Andrew-AbiMansour/CoVMME-demo/DOI.md

 ### Unpublished work
 If your dataset does not have a DOI, you can generate one with:

-- [Figshare](https://figshare.com):  online open access repository where researchers can preserve and share their research outputs, including figures, datasets, etc. It is free to upload content and free to access, in adherence to the principle of open data.
+- [Figshare](https://figshare.com):  online open access repository where researchers can preserve and share their research outputs, including figures, datasets, etc. It is free to upload content and free to access, in adherence to the principle of open data.  **File size limit: 5GB.
+Dataset size limit: No limit**.
 To publish your dataset, please follow the instructions below:

    * Create an [account](https://figshare.com/account/register), confirm your registration (via email), and then login with your credentials.
    * Go to the home [page](https://figshare.com/account/home#/data).